rapmd73/JackrabbitRelay/README.md

     /home/JackrabbitRelay/Logs

         All log files go here

+In the base directory (/home/JackrabbitRelay/Base), there are several files:

+    CCXT-PlaceOrder

+        This is the Order Processor.
+You actually wont use this file directly, but rather copy it to the actual exchange designated order transactor, for example PlaceOrder.ftxus

+    PlaceOrder.tester

+        This is just a dummy test module that you can use to test the connection with TradingView.
+It too, gets copied to the exchange designator, for example, PlaceOrder.kraken

+    JackrabbitRelay

+        This is the actual server program that waits for a connewction.
+It should NOT be ran directly, but rather through the RelayLauncher shell script.

+    RelayLauncher

+        This shell script sets the port and launches the server.
+It is the harness that keeps everything running and is what you place in your CronTab.

 The Jackrabbit Relay files are ver sime JSON based text.
 Here is an example: